espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

 -  **<mode>**:

-   -  0: normal mode; ESP will NOT enter Wi-Fi passthrough mode on power-up.
+   -  0: ESP will NOT enter Wi-Fi passthrough mode on power-up.
-   -  1: ESP devices enter Wi-Fi passthrough mode on power-up.
+   -  1: ESP will enter Wi-Fi passthrough mode on power-up.

--  **<remote IP>**: remote IP or domain name.
+-  **<remote IP>**: remote IP address or domain name.
 -  **<remote port>**: remote port.
--  **[<type>]**: UDP.
-Default: TCP.
+-  **[<type>]**: "UDP".
+Default: "TCP".
 -  **[<UDP local port>]**: local port when UDP Wi-Fi passthrough is enabled on power-up.

 Notes
 """""""

--  This command will save the Wi-Fi passthrough mode and its connections in the NVS area.
-The ESP device will enter the Wi-Fi passthrough mode in any subsequent power cycles.
+-  This command will save the Wi-Fi passthrough mode configuration in the NVS area.
+If ``<mode>`` is set to 1, ESP device will enter the Wi-Fi passthrough mode in any subsequent power cycles.
+The configuration will take effect after ESP reboots.
 -  As long as the remote IP (or domain name) and port are valid, the configuration will be saved in flash.

 Example